Conserve Wildlife Foundation offers field experiences for New Jersey's Scouts developed to meet badge requirements!

 The applicable Boy Scout Badges that fit into CWF's field experience opportunities include: Birds, Fish and Wildlife Management, Nature, Reptile and Amphibian, Environmental Science and Endangered Species.
-For all Boy Scouts interested in a field experience, contact CWF Director of Education, Stephanie DAlessio, to set up a scout program that meets your troop's needs.

 Programs offered in 2017

-This summer, CWF is offering two separate Sedge Island Ecotours for Girl Scouts.
+This summer, CWF is offering two separate Sedge Island Ecotours for Girl and Boy Scouts.
 Scouts will spend their day at Sedge Island, Island Beach State Park, New Jersey immersed in the salt marshes of Barnegat Bay while exploring the ecosystems by kayak, living a conservation lifestyle, and learning first-hand about biological research.
 Scouts will leave with a better understanding of the personal choices they face in order to make a positive impact upon their environment.